kristinemlarson/gnssrefl/docs/README_vwc.md

 the [traditional reflector height method](gnssir.md).
 We need to use the average of the snow-free RH values for a given year.
-When this method was demonstrated for a large network in the western US, [PBO H2O](https://www.kristinelarson.net/wp-content/uploads/2015/12/Larson-2016-WIRES_Water.pdf), we were also estimating snow depth.
+When this method was demonstrated for a large network in the western US, [PBO H2O](https://www.kristinelarson.net/wp-content/uploads/2015/12/Larson-2016-WIRES_Water.pdf), we were also estimating snow depth on a daily basis.
 This allowed us to easily identify and remove snow-contaminated values from our soil moisture estimates. **I am no longer running the PBO H2O network.** The goal of this module is to provide a way for you to measure soil moisture, but you must take responsibility for evaluating whether your site has snow effects.
 For the time being we are testing the code where it does not snow or it does not snow very often.